Pushing Menstrual Migraine Out of the Picture

-I'm at the end of my cycle now, and I've not had the menstrual Migraine that's plagued me for at least a decade.
+I'm at the end of my cycle now, and I've not had the menstrual migraine that's plagued me for at least a decade.
 I can't believe how great I feel.
-Starting two days before my menstrual headache begins, I take Frova once a day; twice a day I take Naproxen.
+Starting two days before my menstrual headache begins, I take Frova once a day and take Naproxen twice a day.
 Now that my period's gone, I can stop the regimen and not take these drugs again until my next period.

-I can't believe the menstrual Migraine's not here.
-Something I saw as an inescapable reality has been, for at least this month, escaped.
+I can't believe the menstrual migraine's not here.
+Something I saw as an inescapable reality has escaped for at least this month.